albertpatterson/google_api_helpers/README.md

 # google_api_helpers
 Python helpers for using google apis

+# install
+pip install apatterson189-google-api-helpers

+# Setup
+1) Create a GCP project
+2) Create a set of credentials
+3) download the credentials (as credentials.json for example)

+The first step of using these tools should be to provide the credentials of the GCP project that will be used to access the data, via "google_api_helpers.auth.setStoredCredentialsLocation".

+# usage
+import google_api_helpers

 # Build
 python3 setup.py sdist bdist_wheel

-# install
-pip install /path/to/wheelfile.whl

-# upload
+# Upload
 python3 -m twine upload dist/*

-# test
+# Test
 python setup.py pytest

 # Notes